 Richmont maintains referral lists for local professional counselors and spiritual directors for students who provide reduced-fee counseling for Richmont students.
 In accordance with ethical guidelines on dual relationships, faculty members do not counsel students.
-Lists of the referenced counselors are available to students on the Student Resources page.
+Lists of the referenced counselors are available to students online.
 Additional assistance can be provided by contacting the Office of Student Affairs.